 Another consideration to keep in mind is meeting ongoing performance and availability benchmarks to ensure your RPO and RTO objectives should they change.

 Migrating Data to the Cloud with NetApp Cloud Volumes ONTAP

 Cloud migrations can be complex and contain a lot of moving parts.
 One of the most complex aspects of a migration, especially in a large enterprise, is moving and synchronizing large volumes of data.

 NetApp’s cloud solutions can help simplify the migration process by providing tools that will help you move and sync data easily, quickly and securely.
 In this section we will discuss some of the benefits of using.

 Faster Transfers, Lower Costs

 For users of on-premises FAS or AFF ONTAP storage systems, SnapMirror enables you to seamlessly move data to or from the cloud as necessary for ongoing hybrid environment syncs.
-For migrations that are being carried out from systems that are not both ONTAP, Cloud Volumes Service offers Cloud Sync to carry out the migration between any kind of object-based storage repository.
+For migrations that are being carried out from systems that are not both ONTAP, NetApp offers Cloud Sync to carry out the migration between any kind of object-based storage repository.

-For ongoing migrations, these snapshots are low cost and highly efficient way to protect your system.
-And ONTAP snapshot creation can also be entirely automated in order to create backups, which for many users has benefits over using native AWS or Azure services for disk backup.
+For ongoing migrations, these snapshots are a low-cost and highly efficient way to protect your system.
+And snapshot creation can also be entirely automated in order to create backups, which for many users has benefits over using native Google Cloud automatic backup or AWS or Azure services for disk backup.

 Many enterprises have successfully used Cloud Volumes ONTAP to help migrate their workloads and achieve storage efficiency and cost savings.
 Let’s take a look at some of those customers.